 The unique selling point of this model is that it has a water-tightness indicator at 6 o’clock, which is a throwback to the “MIL-SPEC 1” that was introduced in 1957-1958.
 Basically, if water enters the case, for safety, the indicator will turn red.

-This is a cool retro piece for Blancpain, and we hope they will do more as their archival diving pieces are very attractive and recreating some of the best versions will surely appeal to current tastes.
+This is a cool, albeit expensive, retro piece from Blancpain, and we hope they will do more as their archival diving pieces are very attractive, and recreating some of the best versions will surely appeal to current tastes.